 There are computers for student use in Computer Resource/Library Room 121 and Room 211 of Piedmont Hall.
 Students must provide their own paper for printing.
 Software tutorials are maintained and loaned through the Program Manager's office.
-In addition, the Calhoun Medical Library located in the Glenn Building has a number of computers with Internet access that the student may use during normal library hours.
-Students are prohibited from downloading personal information or changing established browser settings or preferences on any Grady or Glenn Building computer.
+Students are prohibited from downloading personal information or changing established browser settings or preferences on any Grady computer.